 The self build affordable housing scheme is self funding.
 With the eventual owners providing their labour for free there is no need for subsidy either from the government or as part of a larger open market development.
 This is important because funding to provide social housing is being cut.
 So called ‘affordable’ rents for social housing are going to increase, and the mortgage repayments or rental payments on a shared equity self build home will usually be less.

 Open market development also possible

-On some sites we may be able to offer open-market plots too.
-Many people who own their own home or are in a shared-equity home may not qualify for the Affordable projects, but still need a good family home.
+On some sites e.g. Plymouth and Buckfastleigh, we will be able to offer open-market plots too.
+Many people who own their own home or are in a shared-equity home will not qualify for the Affordable projects, but still need a good family home.
 Our open market serviced plots will be ready to build, and we arrange with the land-owner to sell them at open-market value (the landowner receives this money for their land).
 Open-market self builders can still join in the rest of the scheme; go to the training course, use our eco-house designs, build with the community over 12 months (part-time), and be part of the celebrations when everyone's completed their home!